mogill/ems/Examples/README.md

 ### Word Counting Using Atomic Operations
 A parallel word counting program is implemented in Python and Javascript.
 A shared dictionary is used by all the tasks, updates are made using atomic operations.
-Specifically, `Compare And Swap` is used to initialize a new word from undefined to a count of 1.
+Specifically, `Compare And Swap (CAS)` is used to initialize a new word from undefined to a count of 1.
 If this CAS fails, the word already exists in the dictionary and the operation is retried using `Fetch and Add`, atomically incrementing the count.